 We see multiple cases of hacking into smart homes in the last couple of years.
 But some manufacturers of smart homes have indicated that the demand for their smart products has not declined.
 This shows people are transforming their homes into smart homes continuously.

-Most of the smart home brands are working to improve the security and privacy of their products.
+Most smart home brands are working to improve the security and privacy of their products.
 As mentioned earlier, top brands already take care of your security and privacy.
 There is less chance of getting hack the top brands.

 Do not worry, you can still use your smart home devices.
 Please continue reading for a better and clear understanding.